Edwin Bernbaum

-Edwin Bernbaum (born 27 August 1945), also known as Ed Bernbaum, is an American scholar of comparative religion and mythology, mountaineer, author, public speaker, and leadership instructor.
+Edwin Bernbaum (born 26 August 1945), also known as Ed Bernbaum, is an American scholar of comparative religion and mythology, mountaineer, author, public speaker, and leadership instructor.
 His writings and public engagement of several decades with international organisations such as the IUCN and The Mountain Institute have been considered foundational in bringing attention to the present-day cultural significance and conservation potential of sacred mountains and sacred natural sites all across the world.
 Alongside, his book The Way to Shambhala (1980) is considered a seminal text on the mystical kingdom of Shambhala in the fields of Tibetology and Buddhist eschatology.

 Personal life

 Edwin Bernbaum was born to Maurice M. Bernbaum and Betty Hahn Bernbaum.
 His father was a career diplomat in the American Foreign Service.

 Edwin is married to Diane Bernbaum, former director of the Midrasha at Berkeley.
-Edwin and Dianne have an elder son, David.
+Edwin and Diane have an elder son, David.
 Their younger son Jonathan Bernbaum died in December 2016 at the age of 34, in a warehouse fire in Oakland that destroyed the Ghost Ship artists' collective.